reecetech/bamboo-specs/README.md

     Clarified docker container configuration by splitting various aspects into sub-groups in the YAML, allowing clear distinction between the two environmentVariables settings.
 Also, clean up the config around detached containers.

+2.0.0

+    Added support for automatic parsing of plans added to the repository